- Read the Troop Cookie Manager's Responsibilities

 - Maintain accurate records of inventory and money transactions with families by collecting signed receipts.

-- Coordinate troop Cookie Program activities such as booth sales, cookie donation program(s), and other troop activities.
+- Coordinate troop Cookie Program activities such as booth sales, cookie donation program(s), etc.

 After the sale